Location: Old Tappan Road, Glen Cove, Long Island, NY

 Professional Registration

-With over 19 years of experience in the field, Sergio has been instrumental in the successful restoration, repair, and continued maintenance of numerous historic structures in New York City and beyond.
-13 of those years have been at WBMA, where he has taken a detailed and methodical approach to his projects.
-Some of his noteworthy ongoing projects include Casa Italiana, Columbia University; The Osborne; 100 Hudson Street; 525 Park Avenue; 130 East End Avenue; and 300 West 108th Street.
+With almost 20 years of experience in the field, Principal Sergio De Orbeta has been instrumental in the successful restoration, repair, and continued maintenance of numerous historic structures in New York City and beyond.
+15 of those years have been at WBMA, where he has taken a detailed and methodical approach to his projects.
+Some of his noteworthy projects include Casa Italiana, Columbia University; The Osborne; and 100 Hudson Street.
 Previous award-winning projects include 131 Duane Steet – the Hope Building, 451 Broome Street, Donald Judd Home & Studio, and Marymount School of New York.
 He is a Registered Architect in the States of New York and New Jersey.
 Originally from Puerto Rico, Sergio received his Master of Science in Historic Preservation from the University of Pennsylvania and Bachelor of Architecture with a Minor in Architectural History from Carnegie Mellon University.

 University of Pennsylvania, Philadelphia, PA